facebook/docusaurus/website/docs/advanced-plugins.md

 ## Plugins design

-Docusaurus' implementation of the plugins system provides us a unified way to participate in the doc site's build process, and specify to Docusaurus:
+Docusaurus' implementation of the plugins system provides us a unified way to participate in the doc site's build process and create components in a systematic way.

-- which files to watch
-- generate which pages from those files
-- in those pages, which components to call and with what props

 A plugin _may_ include its own components.
 You can also specify a resolution rule for the plugin to find its components to call, which you then supply with a [theme](./advanced-themes.md).